Calculating settlement agreement tax

 Calculating tax on settlement or compromise agreements can be a difficult task.
-In this article we explain how to work out how much tax you will pay on any ex gratia settlement amount in excess of £30,000.
+In this article we explain how to work out how much tax you will pay on any ex gratia settlement amount in excess of £30,000 and then set out a worked example.
 This article is not for the faint-hearted and it may be of more use to your accountant than to you directly, but we believe you should have the opportunity to consider it at least.
 Remember, if you want to find out how much your claim is worth try our free Settlement Agreements Calculator.

 Employers must use the 0T tax code (rather than BR) in relation to ex gratia payments over £30,000 which are not included in your P45.
 This could apply if for example you are dismissed, issued with a P45, and then your lawyer negotiates a high settlement for you by way of a settlement agreement.